How to Tell if You’re an INTJ vs. INTP

 The thought process they go through (often unconsciously and at lightning speed) is if X happens, then Y happens, then Z happens, and so forth.

 It’s common for INTPs to jump from one idea to another in quick succession.
 As a result, they can find it hard to finish projects.
-When another shiny new idea takes their fancy, they become excited about this instead.
+When another shiny new idea takes their fancy, they can become excited about this instead.

 In a recent poll we conducted at So Syncd, INTPs were one of the types most likely to say they are easily distracted.